Facebook

 Product Best Type Run Time Air Volume Speed Weight

-Greenworks 80V Cordless Backpack Leaf Blower Best Cordless Backpack Leaf Blower Battery 10-15 mins 580 CFM 145 MPH 14.64 lbs
+Greenworks 80V Cordless Backpack Leaf Blower Cordless Backpack Leaf Blower Battery 10-15 mins 610 CFM 180 MPH 14.6 lbs

 Are Backpack Leaf Blowers Better Than Handheld?

-It depends on what you’re looking for.
-The main advantages of backpack leaf blowers over handheld includes:
+Some prefer them, while others like handheld units.
+The main advantages of backpack leaf blowers over handheld ones include:

-• They are generally more powerful, which means you can do more in less time.
+• More power: They are generally more powerful, which means you can do more in less time.

-• While they are heavier, the weight is more evenly distributed because you’re carrying it on your back.
+• Evenly distributed weight: While they are heavier, the weight is more evenly distributed because you’re carrying it on your back.

-• They are more suited for bigger projects, rather than smaller areas.
+• Tackle more coverage: They are more suited for bigger projects rather than smaller areas.

 Just keep in mind that they are significantly more expensive, often by $200.